 - 3 medium red potatoes, cut in ½-inch chunks

-- 1-15 oz can can crushed tomatoes
+- 1-15 ounce can crushed tomatoes

-- 2 cups vegetable stock , (or water)
+- 2 cups vegetable broth, (or water)

 - 1 cup frozen peas

-- coconut milk, (optional)
+- 1-14 ounce can coconut milk, (optional) full-fat recommended or reduced-fat (lite)

 - salt and pepper, to taste